cyrille-artho/modbat/README.md

 The tool supports a technique to measure and visualize execution paths of test cases in the context of MBT (requiring graphviz).
-It provides visual feedback of the tests, their coverage and diversity by two types visualizations for path coverage, so-called state-based graphs and path-based graphs.
+It provides visual feedback of the tests, their coverage and diversity by two types visualizations for path coverage, so-called state-based graphs (SGs) and path-based graphs (PGs).

 The state-based graphs provide a better sense of the behavior of a system, as it is a refinement of the extended finite state machine.